Busy summer for Venice Yacht Club Charitable Foundation

-Venice Yacht Club Charitable Foundation presented a $5,000 grant to the Venice Senior Friendship Center on Aug.
+Venice Yacht Club Charitable Foundation presented a $5,000 grant to Senior Friendship Center-Venice on Aug.
 21. This grant will support programs and facility improvements to the “Caregiving Place.”

-The Caregiving Place is home to an adult day program for individuals with dementia, Parkinson’s disease, and it often provides support to senior veterans who have served the country.
+The Caregiving Place is home to an adult day program for individuals with dementia, Parkinson’s disease, and it often provides support to senior veterans who have served the country, according to information provided by Venice Yacht Club.

 It also provides comfort and support to the family of caregivers dealing with some of life’s most challenging times.